adie-hub/adie-hub.github.io/README.md

 An Adie-organized space for sharing resources across adie cohorts.

+Check out the [repo on github](https://github.com/adie-hub/adie-hub.github.io), or [go to the site itself](https://adie-hub.github.io/).

 ## Contributing to the Adie Hub

 We are using [Hugo](https://gohugo.io/) to build the site.
 This means all of the content lives in simple markdown files under the [content/post](https://github.com/adie-hub/adie-hub.github.io/tree/main/content/post) folder!